Introductory Korean (2 Classes)

 Introductory Korean is for students who cannot yet read or write in Hangeul.
 Students will learn to put consonants, vowels, and consonant-endings together to read and write with ease.
 Students will also learn basic phrases and grammar.

 - Textbook: Introduction to Sejong Korean

-PDF file of textbook will be emailed to all paid students, instead of physical textbook.
+A PDF file of the textbook will be emailed to all registered students.

 Basic A (2 Classes)